mparke/blog/_posts/2016-04-12-Announcing-APIv2.md

 Pages, and is open source:
 [github.com/Linode/developers](https://github.com/Linode/developers).
 We're
-hoping that you can help us by building libraries and tools in your favorite languages; and contributing guides and improvements to the developer documentation.
+hoping that you can help us by building libraries and tools in your favorite languages, and contributing guides and improvements to the developer documentation.
 We're also accepting bug reports, feature requests, and other feedback via
 [GitHub issues](https://github.com/Linode/developers/issues).